project-dmaestro/data-interview-qs/posted-challenges/2020/october/28/solution-r.md

 ### Pre-processing Data

-**First, import the required libraries.** I'll be using `tidyverse` as the basic package and I'll add more packages along the way as needed.
+First, import the required libraries.
+I'll be using `tidyverse` as the core package and I'll add more packages along the way as needed, but it's very unlikely for daily data analyses.
 I choose to suppress the [diagnostic messages](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/message), hence the `suppressPackageStartupMessages()`.
 Loading the library without the suppression, `library(tidyverse)`, like so works as well.

 ```r
 suppressPackageStartupMessages(library(tidyverse))
 ```

-**Next, import the CSV file using `read.csv()`.** After every import, **always** check if the file is imported correctly (i.e. no parsing error, correct column names, correct data type, each variable has its own column, each observation has its own cell).
+Next, import the CSV file using `read.csv()`.
+After every import, **always** check if the file is imported correctly (i.e. no parsing error, correct column name(s), correct data type(s), each variable has its own column, each observation has its own cell).

-When importing the file into the `dataset` variable, there's a parsing error in the `desc` variable; 40 rows have characters in them though `desc` is specified as _numeric_.
+When importing and saving the file into the `dataset` variable, there's a parsing error in the `desc` variable; 40 rows have characters in them though `desc` is specified as _numeric_.
 Further description to an error while reading a file can be checked using `problems()`.
 To fix the error, I utilize the `colClasses()` parameter by defining `desc` column as _character_.
 It won't have any significant effect to how I'd process the data seeing that the _numeric_ values were only zeroes.
 It'd also be logical to change the column's data type since "desc" is short for "description". `read_csv()` doesn't have `colClasses()` parameter though I'd imagine it'd load this large dataset faster.

 ```r
 dataset <- read.csv("trunc_loan_data.csv",